A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Results with GAN and Wasserstein GAN models

 \section{Results with GAN and Wasserstein GAN models}

-This section illustrates the performances of two state of the art neural network models, a classical GAN and a Wasserstein GAN, when dealing with the generation of a 1-dimensional stochastic field with turbulent statistics.
+This section illustrates the performances of two neural network models from the state of the art, a classical GAN and a Wasserstein GAN, when dealing with the generation of a 1-dimensional stochastic field with turbulent statistics.
 Both models use the generator presented in section~\ref{sec:generator} and a discriminator with the architecture of one of the networks of the \textit{scale-invariance} discriminator of section~\ref{sec:discriminators} but applied directly on the generated and Modane signals.

-Figure~\ref{fig:SigBasic} shows three realizations of the GAN and WGAN models in green and magenta respectively and three realizations of the Modane turbulent velocity field in blue for comparison.
-While the GAN field is visually very close to the Modane one with large and small scale structures of similar sizes, this is not the case for the WGAN which presents very energetic small scales and few large scale structures.
+Figure~\ref{fig:SigBasic} shows three realizations of the GAN and WGAN models in green and magenta respectively, and three realizations of the Modane turbulent velocity field in blue for comparison.
+While the GAN field is visually very close to Modane, with large and small scale structures of similar sizes, this is not the case for the WGAN, which presents very energetic small scales and few large scale structures.

-This visual conclusion is supported by figure~\ref{fig:StrucBasic} a) which shows $\log(S_2(l))$ in function of the logarithm of the scale of analysis for the GAN (green), WGAN (magenta) and Modane (blue) fields.
-Both the GAN and WGAN fields present small scales that are too energetic compared to Modane and slopes in the inertial domain smaller than the expected $2/3$ value.
-Figures~\ref{fig:StrucBasic} b) and c) present respectively the skewness and flatness of the GAN, WGAN and Modane fields.
-For both models the skewness and flatness strongly oscillate and are far from the Modane ones in several domains of scales.
+This visual conclusion is supported by figure~\ref{fig:StrucBasic} a) which shows $\log(S_2(l))$ in function of the logarithm of the scale of analysis for the GAN (green), WGAN (magenta), GAN-Turb (black) and Modane (blue) fields.
+Both the GAN and WGAN fields present small scales that are too energetic compared to Modane, and slopes in the inertial domain smaller than the expected $2/3$ value.
+Figures~\ref{fig:StrucBasic} b) and c) present respectively the skewness and flatness of the GAN, WGAN, GAN-Turb and Modane fields.
+For both GAN and WGAN the skewness and flatness strongly oscillate, and are far from the Modane ones in several domains of scales.